-Emergency Access enables users to designate and manage trusted emergency contacts, who may request access to their Vault with a configurable level of permissions.
+Emergency access allows users to designate and manage trusted emergency contacts, who can request access to their vault in cases of emergency.

 How it Works